GenomicDataInfrastructure/standard-operating-procedures/docs/GDI-SOP_sop-template.md

 ### 6. Introduction and Background Information

 _< Include if additional information is needed to ensure the SOP can be understood as a standalone document.
-Include definitions of SOP-specific concepts, and also include relevant definitions in the Glossary section below. >_
+Include definitions of SOP-specific concepts, and also include relevant definitions in the Glossary section above. >_

 ### 7. Summary or Context Diagram